Every person taking part in club events is responsible for their own safety and for the safety of other participants.

 The club keeps any addresses and other information about members securely and never gives those details to third parties.

 The club can gain useful publicity by members telling the press or posting online about their experiences, but no member may make a statement on behalf of the club unless authorised.
 If you have ideas for publicity, or would like to discuss potential publicity, please contact the Publicity Officer.

 No member may commit the club to any expenditure unless they are specifically authorised to do so in writing.

 GOC welcomes guests to try its events but if a guest continues to attend events they will be expected to contribute to the costs of running the club by joining as a member.

 The club functions entirely on voluntary effort – no-one is paid for their work for the club.
 We encourage all members to support the club by helping to run it, which might be by organising an event; helping to run a group or helping the national committee.

-If you are uncertain about anything in this code of conduct please contact the Chairperson to clarify it.
+If you are uncertain about anything in this code of conduct please contact the GOC Chair to clarify it.